 What is the Trinity?

-The Son also gives all of himself back to the Father, totally, unconditionally, infinitely.
-The mutual self-giving between the Father and the Son is so incredible it brings about another divine person, the Holy Spirit.
+Since the Son is also God and love, He also gives all of himself back to the Father.
+The mutual self-giving between the Father and the Son is the Holy Spirit, The Third person of the Blessed Trinity.
 The Holy Spirit "proceeds from the Father and the Son" (Nicene Creed).
 The Holy Spirit is the Love between the Father and the Son.
-The infinite mutual self-giving of the divine persons is ultimate fulfilment and so is infinite love, joy and happiness.

 We are now ready to better explain the definition of the Trinity, "Three persons in one God."
-(CCC 253) We have already mentioned the names of the three persons, Father, Son and Holy Spirit, which we will explore in greater depth soon.
+(CCC 253) We have already mentioned the names of the three persons, Father, Son and Holy Spirit.
 As Catholics we believe in only one God.
 We are monotheistic (mono: one, theos: God).
-We will explore this soon as well.
-But the definition doesn't include a very important aspect, the giving (or relationship) between each person, which as we will see is one of love.
+The definition we began with was only a very simple definition and doesn't include the giving (or relationship) between each person, which is one of love.
 There are three aspects to the Trinity, person, relationship and unity.

 God is personal.
 God is in fact “Three persons in one God” (CCC 253).
 There is God the Father, God the Son and God the Holy Spirit.
 Each person is God.
 Each divine person is distinct from the others, but not separate since each person is the one God.
 That is why we don't say each person is an individual, nor can we say 'people' since they are not separate.
 But each is distinct, ie the Father is not the Son who is not the Holy Spirit.
 The Catechism states this as, "the term "person" ... designates the Father, Son and Holy Spirit in the real distinction among them” (CCC 252)